Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 ## 3. First & Rest

 - Being on the first element and we process the rest of the elements.
-After wards moving the pointer to the second element and process the rest of elememts $1+2+3....n-1$.
+After wards moving the pointer to the second element and process the rest of elements $1+2+3....n-1$.

 $$= n(n-1)/2 $$